shoreviewanalytics/shoreviewanalytics.github.io/_posts/2018-02-19-Create-Jekyll-Blog-with-Minimal-Mistakes-theme-on-Ubuntu-16.04.markdown

 Note: If you host your blog using Github and abide by their guidelines you can deploy your blog for no cost.

-There are numerous tutorials that provide the basics on how to use Jekyll to create a blog.
+I found many web based tutorials on how to use Jekyll to create a blog and found the following tutorial to be one of the best to get started.

 [Tania's tutorial](https://www.taniarascia.com/make-a-static-website-with-jekyll/ "Tania's Tutorial")

-The good news is that I encountered very few issues installing the software that is used to build a Jekyll site on Ubuntu 16.04.
-However, when it comes to deploying a Jekyll blog using a more advanced theme, I had to go through some trial and error and did a fair amount of research.

-The following steps are how I created a Jekyll powered blog using the [minimal-mistakes](https://mmistakes.github.io/minimal-mistakes/ "minimal-mistakes") theme hosting it using [github pages](https://pages.github.com/ "github pages").
+The steps below outline how to create a Jekyll powered blog using the [minimal-mistakes](https://mmistakes.github.io/minimal-mistakes/ "minimal-mistakes") theme hosting it using [github pages](https://pages.github.com/ "github pages").
 If you review the quick start guide for the minimal-mistakes theme, it provides three different methods to install.
-This post uses the fork method.
-For QA, I have gone through the steps below to build the mininmalmistakesdemo site using these steps at least two times to be sure they are accurate and lead to success.
+This post explains how to use the fork method.
+For QA, I have gone through the steps below to build the mininmalmistakesdemo site at least two times to be sure they are accurate and lead to success.

+Please Note: It will be necessary to move slowly and do all the tasks in each step.
+As a general warning, some things like the creation of a gh-pages layer on Github (Step 10), if you are not an expert with Github, can be a bit confusing.

 I have not used these steps to build a githubusername.github.io site, because I already have my blog published at that location.
 From my experience with Github you do not have to have a working site at githubusername.github.io to deploy to githubusername.github.io/subsite, but you do need to use this nomenclature to publish a subsite.

-After my initial deployment of my blog using the fork method, I switched gears to the gem method, so I could take advantage of major changes to the theme and have a more tidy repository for my blog.
-One of my requirements  above was to have a blog that I could easily maintain.
-If you are in a hurry and want to just get started with the gem method to use the minimal mistakes theme, you can  [fork](https://github.com/shoreviewanalytics/shoreviewanalytics.github.io "fork") my repository.

-Please Note: It will be necessary to move slowly and do all the tasks in each step.
-As a general warning, some things like the creation of a gh-pages layer on Github (Step 10), if you are not an expert with Github, can be a bit confusing.

 When you complete this tutorial you should have a fully functional Jekyll blog using the minimal-mistakes theme as displayed at the following web address.